mpjashby/ntustatus/README.md

-# ntustatus
+# NTU Status web app

-NTU Status web app
+A PHP-based dashboard web app showing the status of various services in and around Nottingham Trent University.